kitled/demo-fasthtml-picocss/docs/main.md

 The data part is entirely composed of string assignments, processed by our functions to generate the correct layout—tags, attributes, nesting.

-The routing part comes last by necessity to wire all the things and implement dynamic HTMX features—not many. *I don't know HTMX.*
+The routing part comes last by necessity to wire all the things.

 Classes, ids, etc. are kept to a bare minimum for a functional website, to demonstrate Pico CSS greatness and the power of semantic HTML.